-as individuals and in collaboration with local and in Physiotherapy as well as the post degree certificate international entities responding to the Ministry in Occupational health nursing.
-All departments are of Health Research Agenda as well as the Faculty of Health Sciences Research Agenda.
-In some courses related to health to be offered to the public departments research output has been going down in Advanced Midwifery (part-time), Masters in Public Community service is done by staff and students in their clinical placements and other community rural places as well as industries apart from the emergency workshops.
-Conferences on the highlights are response to COVID-19.
-Some key activities included donations of eye glasses by members of the Faculty attended by all members of the nursing department to a community in Mbuluzi, Christmas celebration for children, construction of a urine diversion dry toilet at Manzana.
-The Faculty was awarded position 2 at the ENACTUS competition and received an animal feed processing machine worth E 31000,00 .NAMBOARD has pledged their support to be the main client and the contributed to activities to prevent and manage the agreement is being entered into with the UNESWA.
+Research activities by lecturers have been conducted as individuals and in collaboration with local and international entities responding to the Ministry of Health Research Agenda as well as the Faculty of Health Sciences Research Agenda.
+In some departments research output has been going down due to the economic situation at the University.

+Community service is done by staff and students in their clinical placements and other community rural places as well as industries apart from the emergency response to COVID-19.
+Some key activities included donations of eye glasses by members of the Faculty to a community in Mbuluzi, Christmas celebration for children, construction of a urine diversion dry toilet at Manzana.
+The Faculty was awarded position 2 at the ENACTUS competition and received an animal feed processing machine worth E 31000,00 .NAMBOARD has pledged their support to be the main client and the agreement is being entered into with the UNESWA.